Want to know what’s better than fixing a broken store? Preventing it from breaking in the first place.

 - Then, create an association between the two stores by following the in-app instructions.
 It’s quick and intuitive.
 If you need help, this video tutorial shows just how simple it is.

 - This step is optional.
-If you want Rewind Copy to maintain an automated, ongoing sync between your live and staging stores, check the “Continuously copy changes” box.
+If you want Rewind Staging to maintain an automated, ongoing sync between your live and staging stores, check the “Continuously copy changes” box.